SuboptimalEng/slime-sim-webgpu/README.md

-# 🐌 Slime Mold with WebGPU + TypeScript
+# 🐌 Slime Mold WebGPU + TypeScript

 In a previous project, I made a [slime mold simulation in Unity](https://github.com/SuboptimalEng/slime-mold-unity) to learn more about compute shaders.
 This time, I'm bringing the slime mold simulation to the web with WebGPU and TypeScript.